tacirawn/SimpleProductDashboard/README.md

 Syntax Error: Standard CSS properties like background-color caused errors in JSX, so I converted them to camelCase (backgroundColor).

-Recursion Error: I accidentally used the <Product> tag inside the component itself.
-I fixed it by replacing it with standard HTML tags like <p>.
+Recursion Error: I accidentally used the "Product" tag inside the component itself.
+I fixed it by replacing it with standard HTML tags like "p".